British Bombshell Bethany Lily April Wears Nothing In Sizzling New Instagram Pic

-British bombshell, Bethany Lily April, knows how to tantalize her 1.7 million Instagram fans with a steady stream of sultry photos.
-And today she took it to a whole new level and shared a rare nude shot.
+British bombshell Bethany Lily April knows how to tantalize her 1.7 million Instagram fans with a steady stream of sultry photos.
+Today, she took it to a whole new level and shared a rare nude shot.

-The blonde posed for the Instagram snap on a blank backdrop while sitting down and giving a fierce look.
+The blonde posed for the Instagram snap on a blank backdrop while sitting down and flashing a fierce look.
 She hugged her chest with her left arm and raised her right hand to her chin.
 She also propped out her left knee and bent her other leg close to her body, which meant that even though she wore nothing, her figure was censored for the most part.
-Even so, her sideboob and hint of her cleavage were hard to miss.
+Even so, her sideboob and hints of her cleavage were hard to miss.

 Bethany wore her hair down in a middle part and her long wavy locks cascaded down the back of her left shoulder, with pieces covering the right side of her chest.

-She wore dark pink eyeshadow, long lashes, and plenty of blush.
-Her coy smile was emphasized with her glossy pink lipstick and her red manicure was the brightest pop of color in the picture.
+She rocked dark pink eyeshadow, long lashes, and plenty of blush.
+Her coy smile was emphasized with her glossy pink lipstick, and her red manicure was the brightest pop of color in the picture.

-The lighting was very flattering for the stunner, with the floor around her illuminated in a bright glow along with her hair and sides of her body.
+The lighting was very flattering for the stunner, with the floor around her illuminated in a bright glow along with her hair and the sides of her body.

-The sensation tagged some of the people who worked behind the scenes to make the shot possible, including the Los Angeles-based photographer, Ryan Astamendi.
+The sensation tagged some of the people who worked behind the scenes to make the shot possible, including Los Angeles-based photographer Ryan Astamendi.
 She also gave credit to makeup artist Evelyn McCullough and hairstylist Francisco Pinto.

 The model’s followers headed to the comments section to share their thoughts on the update.